Disclaimer: I do not own Doctor Who, I only own the Hatter.

 "Please tell me you didn't just hit her," she sighed as she flicked a switch.

-"Did you even read the hand book?" the Hatter shook her head bring the monitor to her side to check the taxi's progress, quickly typing something into the consol.
-It sparked violently, titling to the side making the Hatter grab the consol with one hand to keep her balance.
+"Did you even read the hand book?" the Hatter shook her head, bringing the monitor to her side to check the taxi's progress, quickly typing something into the consol.
+It sparked violently, tilting to the side, making the Hatter grab the console with one hand to keep her balance.